• Skip to primary navigation

 There are a few small changes you can make that take this salad from good to worth repeating.

-• Rinse the pasta after cooking to cool it quickly and stop the cooking process.
+• Rinse the pasta after cooking to cool it quickly and stop the cooking process (shock in ice water for about 30 seconds).

-• Use a garlicky, tangy Caesar dressing for bold flavor—this isn’t the time for something subtle.
+• Use a garlicky, tangy Caesar dressing for bold flavor-this isn't the time for something subtle, preferably emulsified with an egg yolk or mayonnaise for silky texture.

 • Add lettuce and croutons just before serving to keep their texture intact.